 Suck: Pacifier, finger, or nursing

-The key is doing these SIMULTANEOUSLY and with enough intensity.
+The key is doing these SIMULTANEOUSLY.
 A gentle rock with quiet shushing won't cut it during peak fussiness.

 Environmental Reset